• Travel over 50 – We are old not dead!

 Lahmacun

-This appears to be a pizza, and it is quite similar but done with typical Turkish flair.
-A very simple meal of a flatbread that is quite thick and topped with minced beef that is flavoured with onion, tomato sauce and red pepper.
+This appears to be a pizza, and it is quite similar but done with a typical Turkish flair.
+A very simple meal of flatbread that is quite thick and topped with minced beef that is flavoured with onion, tomato sauce and red pepper.
 Popped into a wood-burning oven and cooked for a few minutes lahmacun is a very uncomplicated lunch or snack.

-When it arrives you simply top it with parsley, lettuce and lemon juice, roll it up and wash it down with a glass of cold ayran (a salty yoghurt based drink.
+When it arrives you simply top it with parsley, lettuce and lemon juice, roll it up and wash it down with a glass of cold ayran (a salty yoghurt-based drink.
 You can also ask for a kaşarli lahmacun, which is the same just with some melted cheese.

 Dürüm

 Dürüm is one of those Turkish dishes that you will find on street food stalls and fine dining tables.
 This beautiful wrap sandwich comes in vegan, vegetarian and meat-lovers versions.
 Dürüm is the Turkish word for a wrap and is normally some sort of meat and vegetables rolled inside a thin bread called Lavaş (lavash).
-Makers of Dürüm are known here as dürümcu, Turkish for the wrap making profession.
+Makers of Dürüm are known here as dürümcu, Turkish for the wrap-making profession.
 The bread or lavash must be sturdy, thick enough to contain all the dripping juicy bits but light and chewy – I’ll leave the taste to your imagination.

 a plate full of beautiful Turkish food a falafel wrap and chips and various dips